-Company car drivers will gravitate towards the Kuga PHEV because of its 10% benefit-in-kind rate, which significantly undercuts other members of the line-up.
+Company car drivers will naturally gravitate towards the Kuga PHEV because of its low benefit-in-kind tax qualification, which significantly undercuts other members of the line-up.
 With 35 miles of electric range, the average commuter might barely need to fill up with fuel during the week, either, assuming they have the ability to charge the car’s battery at work.
 (It takes 3.3 hours from a wallbox and six from a domestic three-pin plug.)

 Owners may rarely, if ever, achieve the claimed 201.8mpg, but over the course of a year, with frequent charging, they might be surprised how close they get.